ojiwon-kenobi/youtuberChannels/README.md

 ![a](assets/validityRatio.png)
 The r-value is -0.08.

 Given all the information I gathered (mse_mean, mse_std, ssim_mean, ssim_std), I tried getting the correlation values as well.
-I didn't think I could get an r-value closer to 0 than -0.08, but I did.
+The r-values are all very low (<0.1) which means the correlation is very weak between the normalized subscriber counts and each random variable.
+The p-values are all very high (>0.5) which means there is no evidence to suggest that there is a correlation.
+It may be safe to say there is no relationship between animation and subscriber counts.
 ![a](assets/dies.png)

 # Shortcomings